 SHOWBAND & SHOWCHOIR - Any combination of instruments may be used with a minimum of 5 members in each group.
 A time limit of 30 minutes performance will be strictly enforced.
 Exceeding this limit will result in a loss of 1 point for each minute over the time limit.
 The bands will set up ahead of time.
 Judging is as follows: 50% musical value, 25% entertainment value, 25% novelty, appearance, variety, and general effect.
-Showchoir rules are the same as for Showband, except the time limit is 15 minutes and choir may be accompanied by live or recorded accompaniment.
+Showchoir rules are the same as for Showband, except time limit is 15 minutes and choir may be accompanied by live or recorded accompaniment.

 BATTLE OF THE BANDS - shall consist of two divisions, average age 17 and under, and 18/above, depending upon entries.
 Any combination of instruments may be used with a minimum of 3 members.
 All bands must use vocals.
 A time limit of 20 minutes per band will be strictly enforced.
 Exceeding the time limit will result in a loss of 1 point for each minute over the time limit.
 At least one of the band members must be a student of the teacher that is entering them.
 Each member must play at least one solo competition besides an evaluation solo.
 Judging is as follows: 75% musical value, 10% entertainment value, 15% appearance, variety, audience participation and general effect.
 Bands must keep in mind that this is family entertainment.
 No obscene language, or inappropriate material or gestures will be allowed.
 Inappropriate behavior or material will result in instant disqualification from the Battle of the Bands and all solo contests.
 Bands must provide their own instruments.
 AGM will provide a PA, microphones, and lighting if entries permit.
 Battle of the Bands will be held at each Regional contest.
 The National contest will have a qualifying round and a final round.
 First, second, and third place awards will be given in each division.
-The top two bands from each Battle of the Bands qualification divisions will advance to the final round of the Battle of the Bands, which will be held at the National Contest cach summer, and will compete for the John Lummen Memorial Award.
+The top two bands from each Battle of the Bands qualification divisions will advance to the final round of the Battle of the Bands, which will be held at the National Contest each summer, and will compete for the John Lummen Memorial Award.
 In the event either the first or second place winner does not attend the National Contest, the third place winner will be invited to advance to the finals.
-Each division will be limited to the maximum of the first six bands on a first come, first serve basis.
-At the Nationals, if there are less than 4 bands in the qualifying round, those bands will perform in the Battle of the Bands Finals instead of having to qualify.
+Each division will be limited to the maximum of the first six bands on a first corne, first serve basis.
+At the Nationals, if there are less than 4 bands in the qualifying round, those bands will perform in the Battle of the Bands served to the Battle of the Bands will perform in the Battle of the Bands in the qualifying round, those bands will perform in the Battle of the Bands finals instead o